Sara-Klein/Seminar/README.md

 # Seminar
 - Multilevel Monte Carlo for Reinforcement Learning
-- Next TODO: Initiliaze State dependent policy
+- Next TODO: Check if CNN is working
 -